-Applicant submitted a security clearance application (SCA) on October 7, 2019.
-On April 28, 2022, the Defense Counterintelligence and Security Agency Consolidated Adjudications Facility (DCSA CAF) issued a Statement of Reasons (SOR) alleging security concerns under Guideline F (financial considerations).
-Applicant submitted responses to the SOR on May 17 and May 24, 2022, and requested a decision based upon the administrative record in lieu of a hearing (Answer).
+Applicant submitted a security clearance application (SCA) on June 2, 2021.
+On May 17, 2022, the Defense Counterintelligence and Security Agency Consolidated Adjudications Facility (DCSA CAF) sent him a Statement of Reasons (SOR) alleging security concerns under Guideline F. He submitted a July 21, 2022 response to the SOR, and requested a decision based upon the administrative record in lieu of a hearing (Answer).

-A copy of the file of relevant material (FORM), dated June 28, 2022, was provided to Applicant by letter on the same date.
-Department Counsel attached as evidence to the FORM Items 1 through 7.
-He received the FORM on July 1, 2022, and he was afforded a period of 30 days to file objections and submit material in refutation, extenuation, or mitigation.
-He did not respond to the FORM.
-On October 3, 2021, the case was assigned to me.
+On November 4, 2002, the Government sent Applicant a copy of the file of relevant material (FORM), dated November 3, 2022, including evidentiary documents identified as Items 1 through 7.
+He received the FORM on November 16, 2022, and was afforded a period of 30 days to file objections and submit material in refutation, extenuation, or mitigation.
+He did not respond, and Items 1 to 7 are admitted into evidence without objection.
+I was assigned to the case on January 26, 2023.